mikeizbicki/cmc-csci143/topic_07_transactions/README.md

         1. In this course, we will only scratch the surface.

+        1. Modern LLMs:
+            1. Good-ish at concurrency in the hands of an expert.
+                - expert can steer the LLM away from pitfalls
+            1. Very bad at concurrency in the hands of non-experts.
+                - vibe coders don't know what they don't know
+                - LLMs often require >1 million lines of context to avoiding concurrency traps

 1. There are many tools to manage concurrency

     1. These tools usually introduced in an Operating Systems course